 - 6. Lime-sulphur.
 Recommendations in this bulletin for the use of lime-sulphur always refer to commercial concentrated solution.
-Most of the commercial products test 32 to 33 degrees Baume, and all dilutions recommended herein are based on that strength of concentrated solution.
+Most of the commercial products test 32° to 33° Baume, and all dilutions recommended herein are based on that strength of concentrated solution.
 Lime-sulphur contains calcium polysulphides which are soluble and caustic.
 The immediate solubility and caustic action kills certain fungous spores which are just germinating or partially established.
 The polysulphides break down, leaving a coating of finely divided sulphur which then gives a protective action similar to that of the wettable sulphurs.
-Lime-sulphur is conceded to adhere better and give greater protection than wettable sulphurs.
 Lime-sulphur is more likely to cause injury than wettable sulphurs.
-Lime-sulphur is also an insecticide and kills San Jose scale when used as a dormant spray at a dilution of $12\frac{1}{2}$ gallons to 100 gallons of spray. - 7.
+Lime-sulphur is also an insecticide and kills San Jose scale when used as a dormant spray at a dilution of 121⁄2 gallons to 100 gallons of spray. - 7.
 Dry Lime-sulphur.
 Dry lime-sulphur is, essentially, liquid lime-sulphur from which the water has been removed.
-A "stabilizer" is usually added to prevent extreme breaking down, during the dehydration process, of the sulphur compounds which go to make up lime-sulphur solution.
+A "stabilizer" is usually added to prevent extreme breaking down, during the dehydration process, of the sulphur compounds which are a part of lime-sulphur solution.
 Dry lime-sulphur varies in its exact composition from the liquid form, but in general, the two products are similar except that the one is a dry powder and the other a solution.
-Both depend on the sulphur and sulphur-bearing compounds in them for their value.
+Both depend on sulphur and sulphur-bearing compounds for their value.

 Dry lime-sulphur, when substituted for the liquid concentrate, should be used in proportions that will give active ingredients approximately equal to those contained in the recommended amount of the liquid.
-Chemical analyses and field experiments have shown that 4 pounds of the dry lime-sulphur are approximately equal to 1 gallon of the liquid lime-sulphur.
+Chemical analyses and field experiments have shown that 4 pounds of the dry lime-sulphur is approximately equal to 1 gallon of the liquid lime-sulphur.
 To determine the amount of dry lime-sulphur required simply multiply the recommended number of gallons of liquid lime-sulphur by 4 and the result will be the number of pounds of dry lime-sulphur necessary to give equivalent results.
-For further discussion of the concentrations of lime-sulphur to use, refer to Section 35, page 18.
+For further discussion of the concentrations of lime-sulphur to use, refer to Section 35, page 19.
 This recommendation is based on experience with apple scab only and may not be found to apply for all diseases.
 Furthermore, there is undoubtedly enough variation between different brands of dry lime-sulphur so that the rule cannot be considered as absolute and unvarying.

-Dry lime-sulphur may be expected to produce all the types of injury to foliage and fruit that follow the use of liquid lime-sulphur, but the injury often is less serious than with the liquid lime-sulphur when the two are used at equivalent strengths.
+Dry lime-sulphur may be expected to produce all the types of injury to foliage and fruit that follow the use of liquid lime-sulphur, but the injury often is less serious than with the liquid lime-sulphur, even though the two are used at equivalent strengths.
 Dry lime-sulphur is not recommended for scale insect control.

 8. Wettable Sulphurs.
 Wettable sulphurs are composed of finely divided or pulverized sulphur incorporated with a wetting agent.
 The fineness of division is attained by several processes.
-The resulting product is sold in a dry powder form or as a paste such as Flotation sulphur paste.
-The adhesiveness and fungicidal effectiveness of sulphur as a spray is within limits dependent upon the fineness of division or size of the sulphur particles.
+The resulting product is sold in a dry powder form or as a paste such as flotation sulphur paste.
+The adhesiveness and fungicidal effectiveness of sulphur as a spray depend, within limits, upon the fineness of division or size of the sulphur particles.
 Thus the grains of sulphur in 325-mesh dusting sulphur are about 1/500 of an inch, while the flotation sulphur paste and some of the better dry wettable sulphurs are largely composed of grains between 1/5,000 and 1/25,000 of an inch in diameter.
 Size is sometimes expressed in microns.
-A micron is 1/25,000 of an inch.
+(A micron is equivalent to 1/25,000 of an inch.)
+An extremely small particle size of sulphur is not considered so important for the control of peach diseases as it is for the control of apple scab.